parsokev/graph_repo/README.md

 2. [Graphviz](https://www.graphviz.org/)

 > [!NOTE]
-> The scripts used to convert the processed information into output formatted graphical image are automatically executed
+> The scripts used to convert the processed information into a formatted graphical image are automatically executed
 > at the conclusion of the program to generate the graphical image of the MST or shortest path.
+>
-If these images are not
+> **If these images are not produced and/or result in script failure/error**:
+> **Confirm [Graphviz](https://www.graphviz.org/download/) has been installed before executing the program.**
+>
-> produced, the path to the local env folder to Graphviz on Windows Systems or the local bash env folder on Linux/MacOS
+> If Graphviz was already properly installed, the path to the local 'bin' folder for Graphviz on Windows Systems or the local
+> bash env folder on Linux/MacOS may be invalid and needs to be corrected.
+>
-> may be invalid and needs to be corrected.
-On Linux/Mac systems, you may copy and paste the commands from the appropriate script to manually
+> On Linux/Mac systems, the commands from the appropriate script can be manually copied and pasted into the terminal to
 > generate the image of the requested type after the program has finished.
-On Windows systems you must correctly enter the path to
+>
-> 'bin' folder in your System's environment variables in order for Powershell to be able to access it for image generation.
+> On Windows systems, confirm that the path to the 'bin' folder of Graphviz in your System's environment variables is present and valid in
+> order for Powershell to be able to access Graphviz-supported commands for image generation.
-> **Please confirm [Graphviz](https://www.graphviz.org/download/) has been installed before executing the program.**

 After cloning this repository in your preferred text editor, enter the commands into the terminal: